 Any employee who receives a report of sexual abuse must immediately notify his or her supervisor and either the facility Watch Commander or Community Supervision Regional Director to ensure timely notification of the Office of Special Investigations, previously known as the Department’s Office of the Inspector General.
 In addition, all of our employees are under a duty to report any allegation, knowledge, suspicion, or information regarding any sexual abuse or related misconduct.

-In 2015, DOCCS introduced a pair of ground breaking comprehensive inmate educational films, Ending Sexual Abuse Behind the Walls: An Orientation©, addressing sexual safety in confinement.
+In 2015, DOCCS introduced a pair of ground breaking comprehensive incarcerated individual educational films, Ending Sexual Abuse Behind the Walls: An Orientation©, addressing sexual safety in confinement.
 Using a PREA Demonstration Project Grant through the United States Bureau of Justice Assistance, DOCCS partnered with The Moss Group, LLC, and T.J.
 Parsell's Fish Films, LLC to develop two orientation films.
-These films represent a first in the nation approach to sexual safety education by letting current inmates tell new inmates what they wish they knew when they first started serving their sentences.
+These films represent a first in the nation approach to sexual safety education by letting current incarcerated individuals tell new incarcerated individuals what they wish they knew when they first started serving their sentences.
 These short films impart essential information about the Department's Zero Tolerance for sexual abuse, how to report, and what to expect when a report is made.
 However, they go beyond the usual PREA educational materials by allowing "old timers" to explain what they learned on their own.
-Click here to view the male video and then click here to view the female video.

 Showing a film, no matter how powerful, is not enough to properly address the issue of sexual victimization in custody.
 DOCCS Program Services and Sexual Abuse Prevention & Education Office staff used grant funding to work with consultants from Just Detention International (JDI) to develop a comprehensive peer education curriculum that goes far beyond what is covered in the films.
-Through DOCCS’ Transitional Services Phase I, new inmates receive a full module on the Prison Rape Elimination Act.
-Staff and Inmate Program Associates (IPAs) facilitate this peer education module that includes explaining inmates' right to be free from sexual abuse and sexual harassment, exploring strategies for reporting sexual abuse and sexual harassment, and addressing ways inmates can access victim support services.
-The education program includes a guided discussion on the Ending Sexual Abuse Behind the Walls© inmate education film and teaches inmates about sexual safety in confinement and the Department’s "zero tolerance" policy under PREA through scenarios and other interactive training.
+Through DOCCS’ Transitional Services Phase I, new incarcerated individuals receive a full module on the Prison Rape Elimination Act.
+Staff and Incarcerated Program Associates (IPAs) facilitate this peer education module that includes explaining incarcerated individuals' right to be free from sexual abuse and sexual harassment, exploring strategies for reporting sexual abuse and sexual harassment, and addressing ways incarcerated individuals can access victim support services.
+The education program includes a guided discussion on the Ending Sexual Abuse Behind the Walls© incarcerated individual education film and teaches incarcerated individuals about sexual safety in confinement and the Department’s "zero tolerance" policy under PREA through scenarios and other interactive training.